frederick0329/Citations-Count/NLP/ACL2016/README.md

 - [ ] Learning Text Pair Similarity with Context-sensitive Autoencoders          2
 - [ ] Modeling Concept Dependencies in a Scientific Corpus          2
 - [ ] A Multi-media Approach to Cross-lingual Entity Knowledge Transfer          1
+- [ ] Word Embedding with Limited Memory          1
 - [ ] Metaphor Detection Using Topic Transition, Emotion and Cognition in Context          1
 - [ ] Together we stand: Siamese Networks for Similar Question Retrieval          1
 - [ ] Claim Synthesis via Predicate Recycling          1